MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

             :::image type="content" source="./media/connector-lakehouse/files-path.png" alt-text="Screenshot showing files path in destination.":::

         - **File format**: Select your file format from the drop-down list.
-Select **Settings** button to configure the file format.
+Click **Settings** to configure the file format.
 For settings of different file formats, refer to articles in [Supported format](#supported-format) for detailed information.
         - Under **Advanced**, you can specify the following fields:
             - **Copy behavior**: Defines the copy behavior when the source is files from a file-based data store.
 You can choose **Add Dynamic content**, **None**, **Flatten hierarchy** or **Preserve hierarchy** as your copy behavior.
 See the configuration of each setting below：
                 - **Add dynamic content**: To specify an expression for a property value, select **Add dynamic content**.
 This opens the expression builder where you can build expressions from supported system variables, activity output, functions, and user-specified variables or parameters.
 For more information about the expression language, go to [Expressions and functions](/azure/data-factory/control-flow-expression-language-functions).